Your responsibilities

 You're legally required to contribute to your employees' KiwiSaver at 3% of their gross salary or wage.
 You can contribute more if you wish.

-The 3% has to be on top of their total salary or wages, which include:
+The 3% must be on top of their total salary or wages, which include:

 • bonuses